RasaHQ/rasa/docs/docker_walkthrough.rst

-To instruct Rasa Core to connect to the Rasa NLU server and which NLU model it should use, it is required to create a file ``config/endpoints.yml`` which contains the URL Rasa Core should connect to.
+To instruct Rasa Core to connect to the Rasa NLU server and which NLU model it should use, it is required to create a file ``config/endpoints.yml`` which contains the URL Rasa Core should connect to:

 .. code-block:: bash